-The patient has been advised to follow up with you to discuss their overall treatment plan.
-Should you have any questions about the care provided, please reach us using the contact information above.
+At this time, the patient has been advised to follow up with you to discuss their treatment plan.
+The patient will schedule maintenance treatment with us per the protocol.
+If you have questions about the care provided, please feel free to reach out at any time at: